sidc321/Rforestry/Python/docs/source/api.rst

 API Reference
 ==============

-Here, you can find the Python API reference of *Rforestry* classes.
+Here, you can find the Python API reference of *random_forestry* classes.

 .. contents:: Contents
     :depth: 3